jerus-org/gen-changelog/docs/main.md

 ### Overview

-gen-changelog automatically generates changelogs by analyzing your git commit history.
+Gen-changelog CLI automatically generates changelogs by analysing your git commit history.
 It uses conventional commit patterns to categorize changes and outputs them in a format compatible with [Keep a Changelog](https://keepachangelog.com/).

 ```bash
 gen-changelog --help